Curly Sue: Reception

 The film received mostly negative reviews from critics.
 On Rotten Tomatoes, Curly Sue holds a 13% rating based on 15 reviews, with an average rating of 3.7/10.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Leonard Maltin gave it one and a half stars out of four in his Movie Guide, and called it "A John Hughes formula movie where the formula doesn't work".

 Halliwell's Film Guide calls it "Gruesomely sentimental and manipulative".

 Nigel Andrews of the Financial Times declared, "John Hughes here graduates from the most successful comedy in film history to scripting and directing a large piece of non-biodegradable tosh."

 Roger Ebert gave the film three out of four stars, complimenting "the quiet humor and the warmth of the actors."
 He said the movie is "not great and it's not deep, but it sure does have a heart."
+On At the Movies, Ebert's colleague Gene Siskel disagreed sharply, saying he was "floored" that Ebert both gave the film a good review and compared it favorably to Planes, Trains and Automobiles.
+Siskel called Curly Sue "unctuous" and said there was "no chemistry whatsoever" between Belushi and Lynch, and gave the film a "thumbs down."